bmullan/ciab-remoteapps/README.md

-## CIAB-RemoteApps.pdf is the CIAB Remoteapps Install & Config Guide
+## See CIAB-RemoteApps.pdf for the Install & Config Guide